criway/javascript30/coursesNotes/how_git_works.md

 	-Synchronizing Repos
 		When we clone, we copy the objects from the origin repo to the local.
 But this is a bit tricky.
+		So if we make a new commit in local:
+			"git log -1":
+				commit 066deb4f117a22bbe9ec4ddba1669b4fabe831d5
+				Author: criway <cri_way_16@hotmail.com>
+				Date:   Tue Apr 4 10:42:11 2017 +0200

+						synchronizing repos
+			"git show-ref master"
+				066deb4f117a22bbe9ec4ddba1669b4fabe831d5 refs/heads/master
+				e42d61410e311f9b2cbfdad40a7323e936a68d76 refs/remotes/origin/master
+		We can see that our local branch "master" is pointing to our last commit, but "origin/master" branch is not.

+		"git push" to update remote repo and then "git show-ref master":
+				066deb4f117a22bbe9ec4ddba1669b4fabe831d5 refs/heads/master
+				066deb4f117a22bbe9ec4ddba1669b4fabe831d5 refs/remotes/origin/master
+		Both branches points to our last commit now.

+		But, what if we have some local commits and remote branch has different history with new commit? if we push, there will be a conflict.
+There are 2 options to solve this:
+				1. NOT RECOMENDED->"git push -f" f means force!, we force git to copy our history to the remote, so remote branch will point to our last commit and all other commits that remote had, will be or garbage collector.
+				2. RECOMENDED-> solve conflicts in our local repository before git push.
+					2_1. "git fetch" will copy in our local repo the remote new history and changes the origin/master pointer to the same as remote, so our local master branch will point to a different commit than origin/master.
+					2_2. "git merge origin/master" create new object which our local will point at 2_3. "git push" copy our history without conflicts to remote repo and sets te remote branch to the same object as our local object created on "git merge origin/master"

+					As this procedure is so common ("git fetch" + "git merge origin/master"), there exist a command that makes both: "git pull"
+					So now we can just "git pull" + "git push"